Open Source Project: Introduction to Python

 Start the Codespace in the tutorial_python branch of the CoLRev upstream repository.

-The setup can run in the background, while we focus on the concepts.
+The setup can run in the background while we focus on the concepts.

 ♻️ 🛠️

-Open-Source Project: Introduction to Python
+Open Source Project: Introduction to Python

 Python

-• Supports multiple paradigms: object-oriented, procedural, or functional
+• Supports multiple paradigms: object-oriented, procedural, or functional.

-• Python is an interpreted language: no need to compile (build jars) before running
+• Python is an interpreted language: no need to compile (build jars) before running.

-• Uses indentation instead of brackets to separate blocks (such as if statements)
+• Uses indentation instead of brackets to separate blocks (such as if statements).

-• Is strongly, dynamically typed
+• Is strongly and dynamically typed.

 • Provides access to many packages on PyPI, covering machine learning, data science, web scraping, etc.

-• Python is actively developed, with new versions introducing changes in functionality and old versions no longer receiving security updates
+• Python is actively developed, with new versions introducing changes in functionality and old versions no longer receiving security updates:

 ♻️ 🛠️

-Open-Source Project: Introduction to Python
+Open Source Project: Introduction to Python

 What we will learn in the Python session(s)